nsdrozario/granite-amp/README.md

 ### Windows (MinGW/MSYS2)

 #### Setting up KFR for this project
-You'll need to have KFR compiled from source on Windows, but you can install SFML just fine by using MSYS2's `pacman` command.

-As of the time this was written, KFR only supports compilation using Clang, however the resulting C API libraries can be used with GCC.
+As of the time this was written, KFR only supports compilation using Clang.
 You can follow the same instructions for "Linux, macOS, other" for building KFR for MinGW/MSYS2 at https://github.com/kfrlib/kfr.
-If you get build errors about `ld` being unable to find `-lc`, try adding
+Personally, I had build errors about `ld` being unable to find `-lc`, but adding
 ```
 link_directories(/path/to/libc)
 ```
-to the top of `CMakeLists.txt` before invoking CMake.
-For MinGW/MSYS2, this may be in /usr/lib.
+to the top of `CMakeLists.txt` before invoking CMake solved it.
+For MinGW/MSYS2, libc may be located in /usr/lib.

 You may need to invoke Ninja without any targets at first to build the C API at first, but after that, you should be able to run `ninja install` successfully afterwards.
 Now, this project can be built with the command `make clean && make` while the working directory is the root directory of this repository.